inSileco/inSileco.github.io/content/post/markdownEverywhere/index.markdown

 easy-to-format!
 That's how a README file turns into a very helpful and good-looking webpage on Github projects (see the [README of this website](https://github.com/inSileco/inSileco.github.io))!

-Last but not least, Markdown is now extensively used to produce dynamic documents / dynamic webpages where text and code are integrated together.
+Last but not least, Markdown is now extensively used to produce dynamic documents including dynamic webpages where text and code are integrated together.
 For instance, you can format your text with Markdown in [Jupyter Notebooks](http://jupyter.org/).
 Similarly, R users now extensively use [Rmarkdown](https://rmarkdown.rstudio.com/) to edit reports, create package documentations, presentations and websites.
 In